-It's safe to say my partner Julian is a fountain pen pro.
+It's safe to say my partner is a fountain pen pro.
 For him, they're a favored daily tool, at least one always tucked into his pocket (no ink explosions yet!).

 Since they're refillable, fountain pens are also a zero waste alternative to the plastic pens that are designed to be disposed of once empty.
 But they can also be a bit daunting at first (I still sometimes need help with mine!).
-Julian kindly offered to share a mini tutorial with us; here's what he has to say.
+He kindly offered to share a mini tutorial with us; here's what he has to say.
 (Note: this post contains a few affiliate links).

 With widespread access to smartphones and an overwhelming list of to-do list and note taking apps, it's safe to assume that reliance on pen and paper has decreased.
 Like many people, though, I still and enjoy writing the old-fashioned way.
 I'm no Luddite (I use Evernote extensively to supplement pen and paper), but there's something more convenient about grabbing my favorite notepad and scrawling a grocery list before I can unlock my phone and find the appropriate app.
 Physically crossing things off of my daily to-do list is way more satisfying than tapping a checkbox.